OctopusDeploy/blog/blog/2021-08/deploying-a-js-bundle-to-s3-with-octopus/index.md

 ---
 title: Deploying a JavaScript bundle project with octopus
-description: Handle cache busting and config of a shared JavaScript bundle and make it easy to reference in other Octopus projects.
+description: Learn how to handle cache busting and config of a shared JavaScript bundle and make it easy to reference in other Octopus projects.
 author: lee.meyer@octopus.com
 visibility: private
 published: 2025-08-23-1400
-metaImage: blogimage-demystifying-workers_2021.png
-bannerImage: blogimage-demystifying-workers_2021.png
-bannerImageAlt: four people in hardhats in blue uniforms, one holding an octopus deploy branded laptop
 isFeatured: false
 tags:
  - DevOps
+ - Frontend
+ - Variable sets
- - Workers
+ - Amazon S3
 ---

 In the early days of Octopus Deploy, as the product evolved, increasing demands were being made on the server it was installed on.
 Any step that didn't execute directly on a [target](https://octopus.com/docs/infrastructure/deployment-targets) was executed on the server itself.